Jake-aleman/basic-js-project-template/README.md

 ```

 ###Booleans
-Use for representing one of two values: true or false
+Used for representing one of two values: true or false
 ```javascript
 10 > 9
 10 === 10